Mission District

 The Mission District has attracted San Francisco’s young bohemian crowd in the past decade, but it’s still retained its authentic, local Mexican ambiance.
-This is the place that introduced the burrito to the wider world, so be sure to check out a local hole in the wall for some great eats.
+This is the place that introduced the burrito to the wider world, so be sure to check out a local hole-in-the-wall for some great eats.
 The Mission is also a great neighborhood for getting away from the heavily visited tourist attractions like the Golden Gate Bridge and Fisherman’s Wharf, plus it’s a popular spot on many of the city’s best walking tours.

 Recent travelers said the funky neighborhood has a cool vibe and is filled with interesting murals.
 For an excellent view of the city, walk to the nearby Bernal Heights hill and relax for a bit.
 Also try the nearby Dolores Park, the most popular spot for sunbathers on a fogless day.